Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 I want the soft buttery pencil lead and I’m willing to deal with occasional breakage to get it.
 It’s worth it.

-Perhaps Prismacolor changed the way they load and ship cargo palettes.
-Poor shipping practices could be contributing to the breakage problem.
+Perhaps Prismacolor has changed the way they ship cargo palettes.
+Poor handling practices could be contributing to the breakage problem.
 You can’t bounce a crate of soft pencils around and expect them all to survive.

 However, I’ve got two more guilty parties we need to look at…

-How about the store that allows customers to fondle the pencils?
+How about the stores which allow customers to fondle the pencils?

 Many Prismacolor displays are totally open to grabby hands with no staff supervision.